-- Increasing screening/detection rates in North and East Texas.
-The highest rates of cancer incidence and mortality are found in East and North Texas. - Decreasing disparities in incidence and mortality rates of colorectal cancer for racial/ethnic populations and rural communities (African Americans have the highest incidence and mortality rates, followed by non-Hispanic Whites and Hispanics). - Decreasing incidence and mortality rates in rural counties.
-Incidence and mortality rates are higher in rural counties compared with urban counties.
+- Increasing screening/detection rates in HSRs 1 through 6 and HSR 9. - The highest rates of cancer incidence mortality are found in these regions of Texas.2

+- Decreasing disparities in incidence and mortality rates of colorectal cancer for racial/ethnic populations and rural communities. - African Americans have the highest incidence and mortality rates, followed by non-Hispanic whites and Hispanics.2 - Decreasing incidence and mortality rates in rural counties. - Incidence and mortality rates are higher in rural counties compared to urban counties.2